 Researchers have become particularly interested in the mystical experiences associated with psychedelics due to their possible benefits towards mental health.
 In one study, wellbeing and increased life satisfaction were reported as a result of a mystical experience with psilocybin—and this was more than a year after the experience!

 Mystical experiences have also been correlated with increased longevity and reduced depression and risk of suicide.
 Providing meaning for the user, such an experience could be a matter of literal life and death for someone suffering from mental health issues.

 For something with as long and as rich a history as psychedelics, there are still a lot of unknowns when it comes to these substances.
 Their impact on mysticism, religion, and spirituality is well-documented but still leaves gaps in our understanding.

 While a lot of exploration into paranormal phenomena dropped off as the world turned against psychedelics a few decades ago, we’re once again exploring these substances and their impact on spirituality and mental health.
 If we think, like Huxley, that we can re-open some of the closed doors in our mind, opening them to a paranormal reality might provide the key to spiritual growth and mental health benefits.

 The link between psychedelics and paranormal phenomena is a fascinating and complex topic.
 Despite the mystic aura surrounding these experiences, we ultimately know that these experiences have been reported to occur and that they can lead to profound and meaningful life-altering changes in both behavior and perception.

 However, we understand that questioning the foundations of your life can be bewildering and challenging without support.
-If you are interested in being supported by a trusted and knowledgeable facilitator throughout your journey with psychedelics, click here to book a free discovery call with one of our guides today.
+If you are interested in being supported by a trusted and knowledgeable facilitator throughout your journey with psychedelics, click here to book a discovery call with one of our guides today.